screeps/docs/source/contributed/sms_notifications.md

 Next you'll want to head to the [SMS Dashboard](https://www.twilio.com/console/sms/dashboard) and register a new service.
 On the Numbers page select the new number you created.

-## Install Docker

-Don't worry, you will not need to become a Docker expert, but you will need to install it.

-Docker is available on [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows?tab=description), [OSX](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description), [Ubuntu](https://store.docker.com/editions/community/docker-ce-server-ubuntu?tab=description), and [numerous other systems](https://store.docker.com/search?type=edition&offering=community).

 ## Configure Screeps Notify

 Clone the repository to your system and enter it